mikeroyal/ARM-Guide/README.md

 ## Apple Silicon Resources

-[Apple A12Z Bionic](https://www.apple.com/) is Apple's 64-bit ARM-based system on a chip (SoC) used in their iPhones adn iPads.
+[Apple A12Z Bionic](https://www.apple.com/) is Apple's 64-bit ARM-based system on a chip (SoC) used in their iPhones and iPads.
 Though, at WWDC 2020 it was announced that [Apple Silicon](https://developer.apple.com/documentation/apple_silicon) would [transition into Mac laptops](https://www.apple.com/newsroom/2020/06/apple-announces-mac-transition-to-apple-silicon/).

 [Xcode 12](https://developer.apple.com/xcode/) is built as an Universal app that runs 100% natively on Intel-based CPUs and Apple Silicon.
 It includes a unified macOS SDK that features all the frameworks, compilers, debuggers, and other tools you need to build apps that run natively on Apple Silicon and the Intel x86_64 CPU.